Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - salt

-- pepper
+- black pepper

-How to Cook a Fall Apart Sirloin Tip Roast
+How to Cook Fall-Apart Sirloin Tip Roast

-- Heat olive oil in a large Dutch Oven over medium to high heat.
+- Preheat the oven to 350°F—heat olive oil in a large Dutch Oven over medium-high heat.

 - Finally, add the roast back to the Dutch Oven, covering it with the liquid.
+Place in the oven and roast for 3 hours, or until beef is tender enough to shred with a fork.

-- If you find it is not reducing, or prefer a thicker gravy, take ½ a tablespoon of cornstarch and mix it with 2 tablespoons of beef stock in a small cup.
-Pour it back into the liquid and it should thicken.
+- Place the Dutch Oven back on the stove and bring the remaining liquid to a low boil, uncovered, to reduce the liquid.
+If you find it is not reducing or prefer a thicker gravy, take ½ Tablespoon cornstarch and mix it with 2 Tablespoons beef stock in a small cup.
+Pour the mixture into the pot and stir it to thicken the gravy.

-Recipe for Sirloin Tip Roast Tips
+Sirloin Tip Roast Recipe Tips

 - Sear your meat first over high heat to start the browning process.
 This will seal in the juices and guarantee a juicy pot roast.